 Peter Reeves is a partner in Gilbert + Tobin's Corporate Advisory group and is an expert and market-leading practitioner in financial services regulation and funds management.
-He leads the Financial Services and Fintech practices.
+He leads the Financial Services and Fintech practices at G+T.

 Peter advises domestic and off-shore corporates, financial institutions, funds, managers and other market participants in relation to establishing, structuring and operating financial services sector businesses in Australia.
-He also advises across a range of issues relevant to the fintech and digital sectors, including platform establishment, blockchain solutions, digital fundraising and digital currencies.
+He also advises across a range of issues relevant to the fintech and digital sectors, including platform structuring and establishment, payment solutions, blockchain solutions, and global crypto-asset strategies, ICOs and TGEs.
 Click here to view Peter’s talk at the Sydney Fintech Meetup on how ICOs are disrupting the way startups are raising capital and the regulatory issues involved.

 Peter has qualifications in law (honours) and commerce from The University of Newcastle.

-- CoVESTA in relation to the establishment of its online crowdfunding property investment platform.
+- CoVESTA in relation to the establishment of an online crowdfunding property investment platform.

-- Think Procurement in relation to its procurement platform.
+- Think Procurement in relation to its digital procurement platform.

 - The Brick Exchange Pty Ltd on the establishment of a ‘first of its kind’ online platform for investors to buy and sell units (Bricks) in residential investment property trusts.
 The BRICKX platform was launched for wholesale clients in 2015 and retail clients in 2016.
 This deal won a Highly Commended award in the Finance category at the 2016 Financial Times Innovative Lawyers Law Awards.